Identifying the best charities is not easy.

 No. Power of Deduction is a social enterprise that provides services akin to some charities, but is not organized as a charity itself.
 This means that your donations to Power of Deduction are not tax deductible the way a charitable contribution would be.
 If you don't itemize your tax deductions, that shouldn't really matter, but if you do, make sure you check out the next question, which applies specifically to you.

 Does it make sense for me to donate to Power of Deduction even if I itemize my tax deductions?

 Yes.
-We understand that some people who itemize their deductions may be inclined to give less to Power of Deduction than they would contribute to a charity since their donations to us aren't tax deductible.
+We understand that some people who itemize their deductions may be inclined to give less to Power of Deduction than they would to a charity since their donations to us aren't tax deductible.
 In light of the work we do to identify the organizations that best use contributed money and our ability to add 130% of our incoming donations to our outgoing contributions, however, we believe that even with these reductions, those people's money can still make a bigger difference in the world if they donate to us than if they contribute to an average charity.

-Why do I have to designate a cause?
-Can't I just designate a specific charity?
+Why can't I designate a specific charity?

 It's important that we retain complete control regarding how we use your donations, including the selection of which charities we contribute to, to ensure we remain entitled to the tax deductions that enable us to give as generously as we do.
 If you're set on a specific charity you want to benefit, therefore, you should use your charitable giving budget to contribute to it, not Power of Deduction.

 Which charity will Power of Deduction use my gift to support?